HUM: LOGIC LEVEL CONVERTER

-With this example, we want to show you how to realize the previous SHT21 tutorial using our wireless Croduino Nova controller.
+With this example, we want to show you how to realize the previous SHT21 tutorial using our wireless Dasduino Connect controller.
 Let’s start the connection by bringing 5V power supply to the connector or directly to the breadboard.
 We use the 5V power supply for powering sensors.
 5V and gnd connectors are brought to the logic level converter module, to its AVCC and AGND connectors as shown in the table above.
-Croduino’s power supply is achieved by connecting BVCC and BGND connectors to +3,3V and Croduino’s gnd.
+Dasduino’s power supply is achieved by connecting BVCC and BGND connectors to +3,3V and Dasduino’s gnd.
 In order for us to communicate, we must connect the SDA and SCL connectors so that they are brought from the sensor to the A side of the converter, and later from B connectors to the controller.

 For proper execution of the program code, you need the SHT21 breakout library.
 In case you do not know how to install the library, read our tutorial.
-Since we are using Croduino Nova in this example, we suggest that you check other tutorials about this controller.
+Since we are using Dasduino Connect in this example, we suggest that you check other tutorials about this controller.

 #include "SHT21.h" // include SHT21 library

 // begin Wire(I2C)

 humidity = sht.getHumidity();